Steamed Tapioca Red Bean Cake

 - 1 Tbsp olive oil

-- 145 gm sweetened red bean paste (canned or cooked by yourself)
+- 145 gm sweetened red bean paste, canned or homemade

 Method:

 - Use a mini non-stick muffin tray or any shape of mould you like.
-Put 1 teaspoon of tapioca and line evenly on the bottom, up to 1/3 in depth.
-Then add red bean paste, followed by another layer of tapioca (see picture shown above).
+Put 1 teaspoon of tapioca pearls and line evenly on the bottom, up to 1/3 in depth.
+Then add red bean paste, followed by another layer of tapioca pearls.
 Lightly press the surface with your finger or spoon.

-- Steam tapioca over high heat in a wok for 25 minutes with a cover until the tapioca translucent and cooked through.
+- Steam over high heat in a wok for 25 minutes with a cover until the tapioca pearls turn translucent and are cooked through.

-- Use a knife to run around each mini tapioca cake.
-They can easily be taken out from the tray.
+- Use a knife to run around each mini tapioca cakes.
+They should be easily remove from the tray.
 Serve on a platter.

 - The tapioca cake is translucent when it is hot or at room temperature.
 However, if it’s chilled, it would turn white.
 So you can reheat the chilled tapioca cake before serving.